 Day & Vocational Services

-MENTOR Oregon’s day and vocational services offer an array of daily supports and engaging activities for individuals with Acquired Brain Injury (ABI) or mental health challenges who live in one of our specialized group homes.
+MENTOR Oregon’s day and vocational services offer an array of daily supports and engaging activities for individuals with Acquired Brain Injury (ABI) or mental health challenges who also live in one of our specialized group homes.
 Adults in our day and vocational services have continued opportunities to learn and grow while seeing friends and staff members on a daily basis.

 Skill-building and Support Groups

 We believe that every person is unique—with their own strengths and challenges.
 That’s why our day and vocational programs include innovative skill-building exercises and support groups catered to each person’s specific needs.
 Our staff develops Individualized Support Plans (ISPs) to ensure that all individuals take part in specialized support groups where they can learn from peers with similar challenges.
-The adults also participate in skill-building activities that best help them flourish.
+The adults also participate in skill-building activities that best help them thrive.

 We help individuals develop goals in the following areas: